 1) The official history of the Civil Service Since Fulton, focusing on the John Major years.

 2) The development of British pensions since the 1942 Beveridge Report, looking at the way in which the current pensions crisis has been (and responses to that crisis are being) shaped by decisions taken in the past.
+The current focus of this research is the AHRC-funded Thatcher's Pensions Reforms project.

 3) The 1970s in postwar British history.